 Keep Safety Top-of-Mind

 Keeping the importance of safety at the top of employee’s minds will help you be better prepared in a crisis.
 You don’t want to be dusting off your floor plan if an emergency arises – you want to have that floor plan memorized, certain of where your nearest exit is.
 Consider posting signs around your office with safety policies & procedures to keep employees familiar.
+We cannot always depend on all our colleagues to be high functioning all of the time!
 Post photos of floor plans in more conspicuous places (inside bathroom stalls works great) and make sure the exits are clearly marked.
 Encourage safety reminders to be announced at your regular meetings.
 It might seem a bit overzealous, but you can never be too careful, and simple acts like these can really make a difference.

 Hopefully these strategies are already in effect at your workplace.
 If not, take the initiative!
 Start a movement in your office to increase safety procedures and awareness.
 With some simple adjustments to your office protocol, you can really make a difference.